bhoamikhona/javascript/Section 18/README.md

 - We will start implementing this project only with the recipe displaying i.e. feature number 03.
 - This will allow us to start implementing some functionality and also play around with the application a little bit but still without thinking about the architecture i.e. without a rigid structure that might be imposed by architecture.
 - With this, we have the first part of this application planned so, let's get to work.

+### Loading a Recipe from API

+- In this project we are using Sass instead of CSS.
+- Sass is basically a better way of writing CSS.
+It has some nice additional features, which makes writing CSS in a large scale application a lot easier.
+- Browsers don't actually understand Sass so, it has to be converted to CSS.
+Parcel will do that for us.

 ## Author